 - Inform your insurance company.

-- Consider hiring an attorney to ensure all appropriate expenses are covered.
+- Consider hiring a traffic attorney to ensure all appropriate expenses are covered.

 At Colgan & Associates, our experienced traffic lawyers are here to serve you.
 We understand Pennsylvania’s traffic law and can help ensure your rights are fully represented.
-Especially for accidents resulting in serious injuries or damages, don’t take the chance of incurring hefty fines, penalties or jail time.
-Talk with our experienced criminal defence lawyers who can advise of your best options to resolve your matter quickly and correctly.
-Contact us today for a free consultation.
+Especially for accidents resulting in serious injuries or property damages, don’t take the chance of incurring hefty fines, penalties or jail time.